 Commitment to equity and social justice: Equity and social justice are core values within the Toulan School of Urban Studies and Planning (USP), and within our main programs of Community Development, Masters of Urban and Regional Planning, Urban Studies.
 We continuously engage with equity and social justice-related issues.
 It is embedded in our research and teaching in many ways.
 We ask all students to commit and engage with us.
-See this page for more up-to-date information about our School efforts: https://www.pdx.edu/urban-studies-planning/equity-tsusp
+See Equity at TSUSP for more up-to-date information about our School efforts.